 - (1) Contract file.
 All determinations and other written records pertaining to the solicitation, award, and performance of a contract shall be maintained for the county in a contract file in the Purchasing Division. - (2) Retention of procurement records.
-All procurement records shall be retained and disposed of by the county in accordance with records retention guidelines and schedules approved by the Illinois Local Records Commission. - (R) Multi-step sealed bidding. - (1) When it is considered impractical to initially prepare a purchase description to support an award based on price, a multi-step sealed bid may be used if the Purchasing Agent determines the following: - (a) Available specifications or purchase descriptions are not sufficiently complete to permit full competition without technical evaluations and discussions to ensure mutual understanding between the bidder and the county; - (b) Definite criteria exist for evaluation of technical offers; - (c) More than one technically qualified source is expected to be available; and - (d) A fixed unit price contract will be used. - (2) Multi-step sealed bidding shall be conducted in two phases: first, non-priced technical offers shall be evaluated; second, priced bids shall be considered, but only from those bidders whose non-priced technical offers were found acceptable under the first step, and priced bids shall be considered only in the second phase from bidders whose non-priced technical offers are found acceptable in the first phase.
+All procurement records shall be retained and disposed of by the county in accordance with records retention guidelines and schedules approved by the Illinois Local Records Commission.

+- (S) Multi-step sealed bidding. - (1) When it is considered impractical to initially prepare a purchase description to support an award based on price, a multi-step sealed bid may be used if the Purchasing Agent determines the following: - (a) Available specifications or purchase descriptions are not sufficiently complete to permit full competition without technical evaluations and discussions to ensure mutual understanding between the bidder and the county. - (b) Definite criteria exist for evaluation of technical offers; - (c) More than one technically qualified source is expected to be available; and - (d) A fixed unit price contract will be used. - (2) Multi-step sealed bidding shall be conducted in two phases: first, non-priced technical offers shall be evaluated; second, priced bids shall be considered, but only from those bidders whose non-priced technical offers were found acceptable under the first step..
 Non-priced technical offers shall be evaluated solely in accordance with the criteria set forth in the invitation to submit technical offers and shall be determined to be either acceptable or potentially acceptable for further consideration or unacceptable.
-A dDeterminations that a non-priced technical proposal is unacceptable shall be inwriting and state, state the basis of the determination.
-The determination shall be, retained in the procurement file, and the bidder shall be notified that it will not be notification sent that the bidder shall not be afforded an opportunity to amend its technical offer. - (3) Upon completion of phase step one, an invitation to bid shall be issued under the provisions of §§ 33.35 and 33.036; except that, the invitation for bid shall be issued only to bidders whose technical offers were determined to be acceptable in phase step one. - (S) Electronic reverse auctions.
-The Purchasing Agent may procure materials, equipment, and services with an electronic reverse auction company, in accordance with the Local Government Electronic Reverse Auction Act (30 ILCS 500/20-10j), if the Purchasing Agent determines that such a process will provide the when deemed to provide the best value or all purchasing methods provide equal value to the county (or that all purchasing methods provide equal value).
+Determinations that a non-priced technical proposal is unacceptable shall be inwriting and state the basis of the determination.
+The determination shall be retained in the procurement file, and the bidder shall be notified that it will not be afforded an opportunity to amend its technical offer. - (3) Upon completion of step one, an invitation to bid shall be issued under the provisions of §§ 33.35 and 33.036; except that, the invitation for bid shall be issued only to bidders whose technical offers were determined to be acceptable in step one. - {T) Electronic reverse auctions.
+The Purchasing Agent may procure materials, equipment, and services with an electronic reverse auction company, in accordance with the Local Government Electronic Reverse Auction Act (ILCS 530/1 et seq.), if the Purchasing Agent determines that such a process will provide the best value to the county (or that all purchasing methods provide equal value).
 Vendors interested in participating in the reverse auction shall be pre-qualified to meet the specifications and must agree to the county's terms and conditions for the bid prior to the start of the auction.
-During the auction, a bidder's price shall be disclosed to other bidders and those participating bidders shall have an opportunity to reduce their bid_prices during the auction.
-At the conclusion of the auction, the record of the bid prices received, and the name of each bidder shall be open to public inspection. - {T) Multiple Source Contracting: Multiple source contracting involves awarding to more than one bidder a contract for an indefinite quantity for one or more similar supplies or services.
+During the auction, a bidder's price shall be disclosed to other bidders and those participating bidders shall have an opportunity to reduce their bid prices during the auction.
+At the conclusion of the auction, the record of the bid prices received, and the name of each bidder shall be open to public inspection. - (U) Multiple Source Contracting: Multiple source contracting involves awarding to more than one bidder a contract for an indefinite quantity for one or more similar supplies or services.
 A multiple source award may be made when the Purchasing Agent determines that it is in the County's best interest that two or more bidders be awarded a contract for similar products or services of an indefinite quantity.